 The Toronto Transit commission, which operates 140 bus routes across the Greater Toronto Area, is maneuvering its way toward a 100% zero-emission fleet by 2042.
-Toronto's transit fleet, which is the third most heavily used in North America, has already begun the electric transition by acquiring 10 new 40-foot battery-electric buses from a Canadian supplier11 in 2018 as part of its Green Bus Technology Plan.
-12 These buses will soon be joined by additional electric buses, bringing Toronto's e-bus total to 60 by the end of 2019.9
+Toronto's transit fleet, which is the third most heavily used in North America, has already begun the electric transition by acquiring 10 new 40-foot battery-electric buses from a Canadian supplier in 2018 as part of its Green Bus Technology Plan.
+These buses will soon be joined by additional electric buses, bringing Toronto's e-bus total to 60 by the end of 2019-increasing to 907 zero-emission buses by 2027.
+The transit authority will purchase only zero-emission buses starting in 2025.